New Hampshire Retirement Guide

 Social security exemption.
 Social security is not taxed.

 Property Taxes: Property taxes are high - NH has the 3rd highest per-capita property taxes in the nation according to the Tax Foundation.
-The per-capita property tax paid was $2690 in 2012.
+Eesidents paid $5,768 in median property tax in a recent year (2.05% effective rate).

 Homestead Exemption.
-In New Hampshire, the homestead exemption for residents with very low incomes.
+In New Hampshire, the homestead exemption is for residents with very low incomes.

 Estate and/or Inheritance Taxes.
 There is no inheritance or estate tax.